 Enrollment.

 The family and director will finally determine if AONA would be a program in which your child could flourish.
 This decision has to be a good fit for everyone: your child, the parents, the teachers, and the other students.
-Parents will be offered enrollment via email from the director if it is determined that the child will likely be a good fit for the program.
-Should it not seem likely to be a good fit at that time, the parents will be emailed informing them of this decision.
+Parents will be offered enrollment via email from the director if it is determined that the child will likely do well in the program.
+Should enrollment not be extended, the parents will be emailed informing them of the decision.

 Once the offer of enrollment is sent and the $200 Enrollment Fee is made, your child’s spot in our program is secured.